VUIIS/dax/docs/processors.rst

 --------------------
 The output section defines a list files or directories to be uploaded to XNAT upon completion of the pipeline.

+path:
+type:
+resource:

 A PDF output with resource named PDF is required and must be of type FILE.

 command
 --------------------
-The command tag defines a string template that is formatted using the values from inputs.
+The command field defines a string template that is formatted using the values from inputs.

 Each tag specified inside a curly braces {} corresponds to an input.resource.var